jfedor2/latency-tester/README.md

 ## How to use

 The test starts automatically after the device is plugged in and takes around 45 seconds.
-The numbers on each line are:
+The LED on the tester Pico will be on during the test.
+The numbers on each printed out line are:

 * time within USB frame at which button state was toggled
 * time at which the input report resulting from that button state change arrived, relative to start of next USB frame

+They can be used to make a scatter plot.

 ## How to compile
 ```